operator-framework/enhancements/enhancements/image-references.md

 It should be possible to duplicate all current tests for `operator-sdk generate bundle` in order to validate that the new workflow creates identical output bundle images.

-It should furthermore be possible to duplicate all tests that exist for the OSBS workflows to similarly validate output.
+It should furthermore be possible to duplicate all tests that exist for the OSBS, IIB and CVP workflows to similarly validate output.

 ### Graduation Criteria